Photos (Windows): Photo management

-Photos is a single-instance app that can organize digital photos in its gallery into albums.
-The default view is Collection, which is sorted by date.
-Users can also view items by Album or Folder.
-The album view shows both auto-generated and user-generated albums.
+Photos is a single-instance app that can organize digital photos and videos in its gallery into albums.
+The default view is Gallery (previously called Collection in Windows 10), which sorts media by date.
+Users can also view items by Folder (previously Album) and add items to the existing ones.
+The folder view shows both auto-generated and user-generated albums.
 The folder view displays files based on their location in the file system or on OneDrive.
 Users can choose what folders are displayed and which files are placed in albums.
+Starting in 2021, the app introduced a filmstrip for easier navigation and a multi-view mode to compare multiple photos and videos side by side.
+In 2024, Microsoft enhanced the integration between OneDrive and the Photos app, enabling generating shareable links directly from the context menu when selecting a photo or video.